• Skip to primary navigation

 Data entry jobs are some of the best online jobs because you’re just typing data that has been provided to you.

-You can sit down for an hour or 2 to enter in data for a company and make almost $30 for your time.
+You can sit down for an hour or 2 to enter data for a company and make almost $30 for your time.

 Data entry doesn’t take any training, so it can be the perfect starter job to gain experience, and there are many places hiring!